l-jdavies/100_days_of_code/log.md

 ## Day 74, August 12, 2020
 Got a solid 5 hours of focus study in today, which I'm really happy with.
 Finished most of RB130 lesson 1 and should finish the rest tomorrow.

+## Day 75, August 13, 2020
+Reviewed flashcards and finished taking notes and flashcards for lesson 1.
+Got started on lesson 2, which looks at Minitest.